Collection Development Policy

 Maintaining the Collections:

-Librarians are expected to use good judgment to remove from the collections whatever no longer serves a need, and to refurbish, by rebinding or other means, materials which might suffer deterioration if not so cared for.
+The ongoing, systematic withdrawal of Library materials is an integral part of collection evaluation and maintenance that helps assure the Library’s usefulness and vitality.
+Librarians are expected to use good judgment using the following criteria: circulation statistics, physical condition of the item, usefulness to the collection, age and accuracy of the item, and formats that are no longer viable when deciding to remove from the collections whatever no longer serves a need, and to refurbish, by rebinding or other means, materials which might suffer deterioration if not so cared for.

 Challenges to Materials in the Collection:

 The Library rejects any censorship of materials in the collection which meet the criteria of this statement.
-The Library will abide by the policies contained in its Censorship Statement (Enclosure 1).
+The Library will abide by the policies contained in its Censorship Policy (Enclosure 1).

 Intellectual Freedom: